2025 Recap, Merry Christmas & Happy Holiday!

 2025 recap

 This complete lot was donated by one very kind family.
-All of it needs work, all will be moved on, much of it without that work, but I’m planning on resurrecting the one-owner-from-new Sansui AU-70.
+All of it needs work, all will be moved on, much of it without that work, but I’m planning on resurrecting the one-owner-from-new Sansui AU-70 tube integrated.
 Big job that one!

 Lastly, and most importantly, I’d like to acknowledge and thank my customers, website visitors, advice seekers, donors, subscribers and all who engage my services and support me and what I do.
-To all who entrusted Liquid Audio with hi-fi equipment, purchased equipment, engaged me for advice, made a donation, bought me a gift, liked and shared content, watched a video, subscribed or left a review, and to everyone who simply made the effort to say thanks for something I did for them: THANK YOU for supporting Liquid Audio!
+To all who entrusted Liquid Audio with hi-fi equipment, purchased equipment, engaged me for advice, made a donation, bought me a gift, liked and shared content, watched a video, subscribed or left a review, and to everyone who simply made the effort to say thanks for something: THANK YOU for supporting Liquid Audio!

 OK, enough with the pleasantries, welcome once again to the annual equipment gallery.
 Again, as per 2024, the rules are 1) only one piece of equipment per month, and 2) it must be customer equipment.
 Let’s go!